Come on a journey through time, charting the rise of democracy in our world.

-No women or slaves In 1789 the first constitution of the United States of America is written.
+In 1789 the first constitution of the United States of America is written.
 It states that people should have power over the decisions in society, and that people should have the right to say and think whatever they want.
 However, the constitution does not apply to women or slaves.

-First secret ballot In 1856 the world’s first secret ballot was held in Tasmania, Australia, using ballot papers with the candidates’ names printed on them.
+In 1856 the world’s first secret ballot was held in Tasmania, Australia, using ballot papers with the candidates’ names printed on them.

 In 1947 India liberates itself from the British Empire and becomes the biggest democracy in the world.
 The fight for freedom is led by Mahatma Gandhi, who believes in resisting oppression without violence.

 In the late 1800s, more and more women demand the right to vote in political elections.
 In 1906, Finland is the first country in Europe to give women the vote.
 Sweden and the UK follow suit in 1921.
 In most of the other countries in Europe, Africa and Asia women are not allowed to vote until 1945, or even later.

 In 1957 Ghana in West Africa becomes independent from its colonial ruler, Great Britain.
 Kwame Nkrumah becomes the first leader of the country.
 The colonisation of Africa, Asia and Latin America began hundreds of years previously.
 The great powers of Europe sent out soldiers and explorers, to occupy land, steal natural resources, and turn people into slaves.